Antenna Tuners, Matching, and SWR

 Damage due to high SWR?

-High VSWR due to impedance mismatches shouldn’t be ignored, however.
+Driving reactive loads is tough on electronics.
+High VSWR due to impedance mismatches shouldn’t be ignored.
 Impedance mismatches can cause failure of electronics, especially the output stages of RF amplifiers.
 This is due to the excessive reactance in the mismatched antenna system de-tuning the output stage and causing excessive current flow, or oscillation, or high voltages appearing at the output stage, pushing devices beyond their safe operating envelope.
-Contrary to popular belief, failure is not due to the final output transistor (for example) absorbing reflected power.
-Most modern transceivers will automatically reduce their output power as the VSWR exceeds 2:1 for their own protection.

 Consider the diagram below.
 Point A is the transceiver antenna port.
 It is 50 ohms.
 Point B is the antenna tuner’s “to transceiver” port, which is also 50 ohms.
 The cable between Point A and Point B is also 50 ohms, and likely a short jumper.
 All good so far.